mech/Notes/JavaScript/react.md

 * No template in React
 * The single source of truth is all at the Component
 * All the stuffs that live on the Ember controller live in React component
+* Developed by Facebook
+* Predictable Web Framework
+* Expressive and modular
+* Just the "V"
+* Component ownership pattern (iOS-like?) - Top-level components, higher hierarchy tell children how they should render.
+* Components can be stateful
+* Encouraged 1-way data flow
+* Highly performant
+* Good practices of creating very very small components

 React don't like 2-way data binding and template.
 It like one-way data flow and no template.